Updated April 18, 2023

 Copy Command(cp) is based on a command-line terminal used for copying files/directories.
 This command creates an exact image of a file/directory with the same/different file name on the disk.cp command takes at least two arguments as input.

-Nowadays its very command to use cp for replicating the files and rysnc command for copying the directories.
-Copying of file is different from moving a file from source to destination.
+Nowadays it’s very common to use cp for replicating the files and rsync command for copying the directories.
+Copying of a file is different from moving a file from source to destination.

 cp source destination

 cp source1 source2 source3 sourceN Target_Directory

 cp [options] source destinations

 where the first & second syntax we will copy the source file to destination files or directories